oinone/oinone-docs/en/UserManual/Designers/UIDesigner/Components/field.md

 + For data dictionaries, existing data dictionaries need to be selected.
 + For many-to-one, the associated model needs to be set.
++ Table drop-down radio and popup radio only support many-to-one type

 :::